-In between the first and third game, Kaidan goes from a Jack of All Stats with no real offensive powers, to having a Rank Up to Major, becomes the second human Spectre and gains the ability to "Reave".
+In between the first and third game, Kaidan goes from a Jack-of-All-Stats with no real offensive powers, to having a Rank Up to Major, becomes the second human Spectre, learned how to use an assault rifle, and gains the ability to "Reave".
 Suffice to say, this time around Kaidan's decided toget dangerous.

 Shepard to an extent, as if s/he weren't Badass enough.
 The different classes change and evolve through the trilogy so a soldier can go from being proficient with any firearms to wielding rifles bigger than s/he is to Improbable Aiming Skills using Bullet Time, a vanguard can go from a Magic Knight to using biotics to physically clear a room, an adept can go from Squishy Wizard to nigh unstoppable, etc. And Shepard can take skills from other characters were s/he so inclined.